yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous Delivery.md

 ## Preferred solution

-The solution for the Tailspin Toys scenario involves several technologies, including:
+The solution for the Fabrikam Medical scenario involves several technologies, including:

--   Creating a local, short lived branch for feature work.
+-   Creating a local, short-lived branch for feature work.

 -   Committing to the local branch and pushing to a central repository.

--   Using pull requests to merge to a single, long lived master branch after peer review.
+-   Using pull requests to merge to a single, long-lived master branch after peer review.

 -   Creating a build definition that is automatically triggered with each commit.